giordanorogers/filter_heads/README.md

 Maybe we can check what do individual heads directly add to the residual stream to better isolate their roles.
 Here we report our results.

 ### Decoding the Contribution of Individual Filter Heads
-A naive approach to interpret latents is to directly apply the LM decoder head on it to check what are the top predicted tokens.
+A naive approach to interpret latents is to directly apply the LM decoder head on them to check what are the top predicted tokens.
 This technique is popularly known as "Logit Lens" (see [nostalgebraist, 2020](https://www.lesswrong.com/posts/AcKRB8wDpdaN6v6ru/interpreting-gpt-the-logit-lens))

 Since attention heads add to the residual stream they have the same dimensionality as the residual stream, making it possible to apply the logit lens directly on the output of individual heads.
 Maybe we can check what tokens are being promoted most by a specific head.